My Verses for Your Motivation

 Gold and mansions, fame and might—

-None will serve you at death’s night.
+None will accompany you through death's night.

 Loosen your grasp, turn toward the light,

-For only Dharma lasts, dear Ānanda.
+For only Dharma endures, dear Ānanda.

 XII.
 The Trap of Distraction